tariqahmed1912/internship-kloudle/docs/scqa.md

 }
 ```

-To perform linting using eslint, run `eslint` command with the following flags -
+To perform linting using eslint, run `eslint` command with the following flags;
-`-f`, format of output report
+`-f`, format of output report;
-`--ext`, specify the extensions of files to be scannned
+`--ext`, specify the extensions of files to be scannned;
 `-o`, specify file to write report to

 ```bash